aczwink/OpenPrivateCloud/installation/setup_host.md

 # General setup
 - Set hostname
+- Then create entries in fstab for storages
+Entries should look like this:
+UUID=<the UUID of the partition.
+Get it via blkid> /mnt/<storage name> auto defaults,noatime 0 0

 # Special for Raspberry Pi
 Run sudo raspi-config for general setup of the device